 For example, carrot juice is particularly high in beta-carotene, which you body used to produce Vitamin A aka.
 Retinol.
 This in turn is needed for a healthy cochlea - the organ of listening that contains touchy hair follicles inside our ears.
 As per “Human Biochemistry and Disease,” low levels of Vitamin A inside of your cochlea may add to listening to hearing loss and

 tinnitus.
 Albeit not experimentally demonstrated, recounted proof proposes that Vitamin A supplements reduce the side effects of tinnitus.

 On the other hand, poor blood flow to the ears contributes to hearing loss, and vitamin C is a powerful antioxidant that removes harmful free-radicals from blood vessels, and is needed for collagen production and tissue repair.
-Carrot juice is a sound source of vitamin C, and in addition B-6.
-Vitamin B-6 is required for productive nerve transmission, which is useful when loud noise hurt a portion of the nerve fibres in your ear.
+Carrot juice is also a sound source of vitamin C, and in addition Vitamin B-6, which is required for productive nerve transmission, useful when a loud noise hurts a portion of the nerve fibres in your ear.